jspaezp/elfragmentador/README.md

 ## Why the name?

-Two main reasons ... it translates to 'The fragmenter' in spanish and the project intends to predic framgnetations.
+Two main reasons ... it translates to 'The fragmenter' in spanish and the project intends to predict fragmentation.
 On the other hand ...
 The name was free in pypi.

 ## Resources on transformers